vigneshbhuvan-nus/tp/docs/UserGuide.md

 ## 5.1 Deck Commands (Melanie)

 Decks are the foundation to GreenTea.
 A deck is simply a list of entries you write into GreenTea.
-A deck can be your favourite Chinese idioms or a list of animals in Japanese.
+A deck can be your favourite Korean dramas or some Chinese idioms.

 ### 5.1.1 Creating a deck: `new`